 Battered Women's Syndrome

 Battered woman syndrome (BWS) is a mental disorder that develops in victims of domestic violence as a result of serious, long-term abuse.
-BWS is dangerous primarily because it leads to “learned helplessness” – or psychological paralysis – where the victim becomes so depressed, defeated, and passive that she believes she is incapable of leaving the abusive situation.
+BWS is dangerous primarily because it can lead to what some scholars say is "learned helplessness" – or psychological paralysis – where the victim becomes so depressed, defeated, and passive that she believes she is incapable of leaving the abusive situation.
 Though it may seem like an irrational fear, it feels absolutely real to the victim.
 Feeling fearful and weak, and sometimes even still holding onto the hope that her abuser will stop hurting her, the victim remains with her abuser, continuing the cycle of domestic violence and strengthening her existing BWS.

 Battered woman syndrome is recognized by many states as a legitimate mental disorder, and there are support systems available to women who suffer from a situation of domestic violence and BWS.
 It’s worth noting, also, that the laws of many states account for violent outbursts by BWS victims.
 If you or someone you know is afraid of coming forward to authorities because of an injury to the abuser, there may be ways to avoid punishment.
 Read ahead to learn more.